keithy/ign-tool/README.md

 ### groan

-Ign is assembled using groan, the groan framework is a basis for composing hierarchical CLI interfaces with bash and other languages.
+`ign` is assembled using groan, the groan framework is a basis for composing hierarchical CLI interfaces with bash and other languages.

 - http://github.com/keithy/groan